Last Updated on December 23, 2022 by John Power

 1. Musk mallow (Malva moschata)

 The first flowers that look like hibiscus in our list are MMusk Mallows.
-Musk mallow is a Europe and Turkey native wildflower.
+Musk mallow is a European and Turkey native wildflower.
 Often found in places like open fields and roadsides.
 A part of the Malvaceae family, this individual flower is decorated with bright pink or lilac purple color and blooms from fall to summer.

 2. Hollyhock (Alcea rosea)